-The current landowner desires to see the Barn go away, whereas County officials would like to see it stay where it was built because that is how official County historic landmark status makes the most sense.
-And so this magnificent barn is in a sense homeless.
-Negotiations continue between Mr. Gribble and the current landowner.
-But the Barn's fate is perched on a knife edge, perilous and uncertain.
-There are many possibilities being explored to avert destruction.
-Email us to see how you can help!
+The landowner desired the Barn go away, whereas County officials would have liked to see it stay where it was built because that is how official County historic landmark status makes the most sense.
+And so the magnificent barn became in a sense homeless.
+Negotiations continued on and off for years between Mr. Gribble and the landowners.
+But the Barn's fate was perched on a knife edge, perilous and uncertain.
+Many possibilities were explored to avert destruction.
+Even moving the Barn was explored but by the 2000s, the costs of doing so had become astronomical.
+So it was demolished and my "Help Save the Gribble Barn" plea in the Barn pictures to the left has now been silenced forever.

-Click here to email about purchasing Gribble Barn pictures
+Click here to email brucej@oregonphotos.com about purchasing Gribble Barn pictures

 Facts and figures: